Dracula Has Risen from the Grave: Critical

 Howard Thompson of The New York Times wrote: "Dracula Has Risen From The Grave.
 Yes, again.
 And judging by this junky British film in color – asplatter with catchup or paint or whatever, to simulate the Count's favorite color – he can descend again."

 Variety called the film "a tired episode," adding, "The story's slight, the horror and the bloodcurdling essential to these pix is minimal and even Dracula himself appears bored at being resurrected yet again."

 The Hammer Story: The Authorised History of Hammer Films called the film "a minor triumph of style over content", writing that the film "succeeds by virtue of Francis' adventurous direction".

 On Rotten Tomatoes the film has an approval rating of 80% based on reviews from 15 critics.

 Box office

 It became Hammer's highest-grossing film.

-Under Reception, the opening and finale are reversed.

 Home media

-On 6 November 2007, the film was released as part of a DVD four-pack along with Dracula, Taste the Blood of Dracula, and Dracula A.D.
+On 6 November 2007, the film was released as part of a DVD four-pack along with Dracula, Taste the Blood of Dracula and Dracula A.D.
 1972.

 On 6 October 2015, the film was released on Blu-ray as part of a Hammer collection pack with The Mummy, Frankenstein Must Be Destroyed, and Taste the Blood of Dracula.
 It was also released on Blu-ray separately.